dusrdev/PrettyConsole/README.md

-NewLineError(); // outputs a new line for the error stream SetColors(ConsoleColor foreground, ConsoleColor background); // sets the colors of the console output ResetColors(); // resets the colors of the console output
+NewLineError(); // outputs a new line for the error stream SetColors(ConsoleColor foreground, ConsoleColor background); // sets the colors of the console output ResetColors(); // resets the colors of the console output int GetCurrentLine(); // returns the current line number GoToLine(int line); // moves the cursor to the specified line
 ```

-Combining `ClearNextLines` with `System.Console.SetCursorPosition` will enable you to efficiently use the same space in the console for continuous output, such as progress outputting, for some cases there are also built-in methods for this, more on that later.
+Combining `ClearNextLines` with `GoToLine` will enable you to efficiently use the same space in the console for continuous output, such as progress outputting, for some cases there are also built-in methods for this, more on that later.

 ### Advanced Outputs